peter-mcnair/old_website/_posts/2021-07-16-first-post.markdown

 # An exploration
 This is my first ever blog!
 Well, disregarding one that I wrote in year eleven for a history essay.

-My friends:
-- Sebastion
-- Anthony

-are the ones who showed me *how this works*.
+It was my friends Sebastion and Anthony who gave me this idea and I thank them sincerely.

+You may ask, *why a website*?

+Simple:
 1. I love writing
 2. I love coding

-Hence, **I am writing a blog**!
+Hence, **here I am**!

 ![My favourite animal](https://www.australiangeographic.com.au/wp-content/uploads/2018/06/Pygmy-Possum_Amanda-McLean-Copy-1.jpg)

 Check out my [Github][github-page] for more info on how I set this up using Github Pages; it was relatively straightforward and will be supplying endless fun.